chamallow-team/Aegis-server/README.md

 ## Advancement

 We are currently building the base of the server before doing the client, you'll be able to read updates in [discord](#community)

+what's being worked on:
+- modules of the game : part of the code that handle the game's logic and data structures
+- server/protocol : all parts that handle the multiplayer aspect of the game.

 ## License